-Trading cryptocurrencies is an exciting prospect, with potential for significant profit, but it is also a high-risk option, and not one that you should jump into blindly, even if you are already an experienced trader.
+Trading cryptocurrencies is an exciting prospect, with potential for a significant profit, but it is also a high-risk option and not one that you should jump into blindly, even if you are already an experienced trader.
 Take some time to research the different coins available, get familiar with the market, review the different options available to you, and study the price movements of the coins that interest you.
-Whether you decide to buy and sell cryptocurrency on an exchange, trade it via a brokerage, or invest in cryptocurrency via CFDs, ensure that you know exactly what’s involved before you start.
+Whether you decide to buy and sell cryptocurrency on an exchange or trade it via a brokerage, ensure that you know exactly what’s involved before you start.

 - Fraudsters Empty Wallets in Multi-Million-Dollar Solana Hack

 - Ex-Coinbase Manager Arrested in US Crypto Insider-Trading Case